tertu-m/mame-cheats/README.md

 # mame-cheats
-MAME cheats I have created
+MAME cheats I have created.
 Use freely.
 Attribution is appreciated but not required.